 Next is the variable matrix.
 An entry in this matrix corresponds to one variable in every expression.
 The row indicates which variable it holds the value for.
 For example the values in row three are used to parameterise the variable x_3 .
 Each column holds a different set of variables.
 Each expression must be evaluated using each set of variables.
-In the provided example, there are three variable sets, each containing the values for four variables x_1 to x_4 .
+In the provided example, there are three data points, each containing the values for four variables x_1 to x_4 .

-After all expressions have been evaluated using all variable sets, the results of these evaluations must be stored in the result matrix.
-Each entry in this matrix holds the result of the evaluation of one expression parameterised with one variable set.
-The row indicates the variable set and the column indicates the expression.
+After all expressions have been evaluated using all data points, the results of these evaluations must be stored in the result matrix.
+Each entry in this matrix holds the result of the evaluation of one expression parameterised with one data point.
+The row indicates the data point and the column indicates the expression.

 The prototypes developed in this thesis, are part of a GP algorithm for symbolic regression.
 This means that the expressions that are evaluated, represent parts of the search space of all expressions being made up of any combination of allowed operators, the set of input variables, a set of parameters and constants.
 This means that the size of the search space grows exponentially.
-Exploring this search space by simply generating expressions, evaluating them once and then generating the next set of expressions leaves much of the search space unexplored.
-To combat this, parameters are introduced.
-These allow the algorithm to perform some kind of intensification.
-To enable this, the prototypes must support not only variables, but also parameters.
+Exploring this search space by simply generating expressions, evaluating them once and then generating the next set of expressions leaves much of their potential hidden.
+To assist in finding better fitting expressions, parameters are introduced.
+This allows the algorithm to fit the expressions to the data.
+To enable this improved search, the prototypes must support not only variables, but also parameters.